My Experience with Leverage Research

 In addition, I’ve experienced enormous, wonderful, unexpected post-traumatic growth, for which I’m really grateful (but for which I credit myself and those kind souls with whom I’ve shared my story, not Leverage).
 Overall, despite these lingering difficulties, I’m clearly on a path to healing, and am doing enormously better with every passing month.

-A more comprehensive description of my post-Leverages experiences is written here.
+A more comprehensive description of my post-Leverage experiences is written here.

 Why I Haven’t Talked About It Until Now